 One customer needed to work on 9-5/8” casing, which required cutting and extending by re-threading in situ.
 The machine made it possible to create a tapered buttress thread with an Api profile.

-Download the oil and gas case study pack nelow, or if you would like to speak to our technical team about our products you can get in touch here.
+If you would like to speak to our technical team about our products you can get in touch here.